vaostic/stats2021_exer_OpenFiles/README.md

 * File - Save As - Browse
 * Navigate to your assignment folder where the files for this assignment are and click Save.
 * You should now have a .omv file in your assignment folder.
+* Complete the assignment using the cars dataset in Jamovi.
+(See the assignment answer sheet fle included with this repository.)

 ## Push your updated files to your GitHub repository